waiyan-n0/todo-app/README.md

 ## 🚧 Roadmap (Work in Progress)
 I am actively developing this project with the following milestones in mind:

-Local Storage Persistence: Implementing browser storage so data remains after a page refresh.

-Database Integration: Integrating a backend (Firebase or SQL) to provide persistent user data.
+Database Integration: Integrating a backend (Firebase) to provide persistent user data.

 PWA Support: Turning the app into a Progressive Web App for mobile installation.